setuptech/challenge/Backend.md

 1. User friendly Interface will be bonus

+2. Simple Sign up and login system

-2. End user will see the active users who are using the system right now
+3. End user will see the active users who are using the system right now

-3. They can send/receive message in real-time
+4. They can send/receive message in real-time

-4. Synchronisation with Mobile Application Backend system.
+5. Synchronisation with Mobile Application Backend system.

 ### API Endpoints

-1. Must be a RESTful HTTP API listening to port 8080
+1. It'll be a RESTful HTTP API listening to port 8080

 2. The API must implement 3 endpoints with path, method, request and response body as specified